-There are significant differences when viewing Pepperstone vs AxiTrader based on their most popular accounts ‘Razor’ vs ‘Pro’ account’.
-The table below shows Pepperstone and AxiTrader along (with other traders) and average spreads.
+There are significant differences when viewing Pepperstone vs Axi (formerly AxiTrader) based on their most popular accounts ‘Razor’ vs ‘Pro’ account’.
+The table below shows Pepperstone and Axi along (with other traders) and average spreads.

-When we compare currency pairs for the brokers ‘ECN style’ account type, one can see that spreads on AxiTrader are wider than Pepperstone spreads each currency pairs in the sample.
+When we compare currency pairs for the brokers ‘ECN style’ account type, one can see that spreads on Axi are wider than Pepperstone spreads each currency pair in the sample.

-In our table, EUR/USD is 0.12 pips wider which means you will pay $1.2 more for each standard lot.
-While AxiTrader is wider on average for the period sampled, if a sample was done for a different period, the result might be different.
+In our table, EUR/USD is 0.12 pips wider, which means you will pay $1.2 more for each standard lot.
+While Axi is wider on average for the period sampled, if a sample was done for a different period, the result might be different.

-While neither broker is a ‘true’ ECN broker, both Pepperstone and AxiTrader offer ECN pricing.
-This means the spreads are sourced directly from a deep pool of liquidity providers, this allows the broker to offer you low spreads as they do not requote, involve a dealing desk or manipulate prices.
+While neither broker is a ‘true’ ECN broker, both Pepperstone and Axi offer ECN pricing.
+This means the spreads are sourced directly from a deep pool of liquidity providers.
+This allows the broker to offer you low spreads as they do not requote, involve a dealing desk or manipulate prices.

 This is different from market makers who will be your counter-party when you trade with them.

-If you are using MetaTrader 5. the Pepperstone Razor account has low commissions of $3.50 per $100k USD side trip.
+If you are using MetaTrader 5, the Pepperstone Razor account has low commissions of $3.50 per $100k USD side trip.
 This commission will vary depending on what currency your account is in:

+*Commission is per side.
+Round-turn will be double.
+This means you pay a commission when you buy and again when you sell.
 If you are using MetaTrader 4, the commission will be the same except for USD where you will be charged $3.76 per $100k USD.

 Other features include: